Eelviny/chia-docker/README.md

 Chia is growing fast and there [have been reports](https://github.com/Eelviny/chia-docker/issues/5) that running the farmer on a slow disk means it can't keep up with the changes in the network, causing the node to fall behind the updates and go out of sync.

 This guide shows to create a Docker volume to hold your farmer, which will hold the database on your boot drive by default, but you can use a bindmount instead to place the chia-db on whichever drive you like. `docker run -it -p 8444:8444 --name farmer -v /path/to/database:/root/.chia -v /plot-storage:/plots:ro localhost/chia-farmer`

+### When starting my farmer, I get permission denied errors

+As of 1.2.5, the farmer has become a lot more strict in how it handles permissions, specifically it requires permission 0600 to be set on all private keys.
+The new Dockerfile runs chia as a non-root user to restrict its access.

+1. To fix the permissions issue, start your container using this command: `docker run -d --rm --name farmer -v chia-db:/home/chia/.chia localhost/chia-farmer bash`
+2. Once the container is running, start up a new shell into the container with root privileges: `docker exec -u 0:0 -it farmer bash`
+3. While in privileged mode, we will fix the permissions.
+Type `chown 1000:1000 -R /home/chia/.chia/` to ensure that the non-root user has permission for the files inside the volume.
+4. Then, use these two commands to set permissions: `find /home/chia/.chia/ -type d -exec chmod 0700 {} && find /home/chia/.chia/ -type f -exec 0600 {}`.
+This will set all folder permissions to 0700 and files to 0600 respectively.
+5. Log out of this shell, and stop the running container.
+Start the container using the normal command.